SquadFM/Falcon-4-BMS-Linux/README.md

 Notes:
-- [Click here](#falcon-4-bms-on-linux-with-wine-and-lutris-tested-with-bms-437) to see installation instructions for Wine/Lutris (e.g. for the GOG version of Falcon 4.0)
+- [Click here](#falcon-4-bms-on-linux-with-wine-and-lutris-tested-with-bms-437) for Wine/Lutris installation instructions (e.g. for the GOG version of Falcon 4.0)
 - Replace home/x/ with your home directory in the instructions below